nightroman/FarNet/HelpDown/HtmlToFarHelp/README.md

 supported heading identifiers and definition lists and MarkdownDeep was available at that time.

-Today, the recommended converter is [Pandoc]:
+The recommended converter is [Pandoc]:

     pandoc MyHelp.md --output MyHelp.htm --from=markdown_phpextra

-The obsolete converter [MarkdownToHtml] is still available but it will be unlisted on NuGet in the future.

-Pandoc `markdown_phpextra` comparison with MarkdownDeep (MarkdownToHtml):
+Pandoc `markdown_phpextra` comparison with obsolete MarkdownDeep:

 - Escaping: Pandoc ~ "Standard Markdown", MarkdownDeep ~ "PHP Markdown Extra"
 - Pandoc does not handle fenced code blocks in lists (not very useful in HLF)